This post may contain affiliate links. Please read our disclosure policy.

-If you could taste a hug from mom, it would taste like this warm sweet pineapple upside down cake.
+If you could taste a hug from Mom, it might taste like this warm, buttery rum pineapple upside down cake — rich, caramelized, and just a little bit indulgent.

 What I Love About This Recipe